Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Substance Abuse Counselor Degree Options in Virginia

 When you’re ready to prepare for your career as a CSAC in Virginia, there are many schools across the state that can help.
-For example, Northern Virginia, Southside Virginia, and Southwest Virginia Community Colleges all have certificate programs that help students meet their educational and practicum hour requirements.
+For example, Northern Virginia, Southside Virginia, and Southwest Virginia Community Colleges all offer certificate programs that help students meet their educational and practicum-hour requirements.
 These certificates can be earned in about a year to a year and a half.

 If you’re looking for online options, Old Dominion University in Norfolk offers an Addiction Prevention and Treatment Certificate.
 Similarly, Liberty University offers an online BS in Psychology — Addictions and Recovery.